 It may take 6 months to 2 years to fully recover.
 Physical activity will be limited during recovery.
 You may need to ask for help with daily activities and delay return to work.

 Call Your Doctor

-- Signs of infections, including fever and chills
+- Signs of infections, such as fever and chills

-- Tingling or numbness that will not go away, especially in arms and hands
+- Tingling or numbness that will not go away, especially in the arms and hands

 If you think you have an emergency, call for medical help right away.